FC Vaduz: History

 In 1992, Vaduz qualified for European football for the first time, entering the UEFA Cup Winners' Cup as Liechtenstein Cup winners, but lost 12–1 on aggregate to Chornomorets Odesa of Ukraine in the qualifying round.
 In 1996, Vaduz qualified for the first round proper with their first European victory, winning 5–3 on penalties against Universitate Riga of Latvia, after a 2–2 aggregate scoreline, although Vaduz lost their first round tie to Paris Saint-Germain of France 7–0 on aggregate.

-After the Cup Winners' Cup was abolished, Vaduz have annually entered the UEFA Cup (now the UEFA Europa League) as a result of winning the Liechtenstein Cup every year since 1998, except 2012.
+After the Cup Winners' Cup was abolished, Vaduz has annually entered the UEFA Cup (now the UEFA Europa League) as a result of winning the Liechtenstein Cup every year since 1998, except in 2012.

-However, Vaduz did come within one second of reaching the first round proper of the UEFA Cup in 2002.
-With the aggregate scores level, and with opponents Livingston scheduled to go through on away goals, Vaduz won a late corner.
+Vaduz came within one second of reaching the first round proper of the UEFA Cup in 2002.
+With the aggregate scores level and opponents Livingston scheduled to go through on away goals, Vaduz won a late corner.
 The ball was sent into the box, and Marius Zarn hit a goal-bound shot.
-However, the referee blew the whistle for full-time just before the ball crossed over the line, and Livingston progressed through in controversial circumstances.
+However, the referee blew the whistle for full-time just before the ball crossed over the line, and Livingston progressed through under controversial circumstances.

-For the 2005–06 season, Mats Gren was a coach.
-In the first round of the 2005–06 UEFA Cup qualifying, FC Vaduz defeated Moldovan opponent FC Dacia Chişinău.
-In the second round they met the Istanbul club Beşiktaş J.K., against which they have been eliminated.
+For the 2005–06 season, Mats Gren was the coach.
+In the first round of the 2005–06 UEFA Cup qualifying, Vaduz defeated Moldovan opponent FC Dacia Chişinău.
+In the second round they faced Turkish club Beşiktaş J.K., who they were eliminated by.

 FC Vaduz started their European campaign in 2009–10 by beating Scottish side Falkirk in the second qualifying round of the Europa League.
 However, they lost 3–0 on aggregate to Czech side Slovan Liberec in the third qualifying round.

-In the 2014–15 Swiss Super League season, Vaduz survived for the first time in their history in the Swiss Super League.
+In the 2014–15 Swiss Super League season, Vaduz survived in the Swiss Super League for the first time in their history.
 They finished in 9th place with 31 points won.
 They also won their 43rd Liechtenstein cup, becoming world record holders of a domestic cup in the process.

 In season 2015–16 FC Vaduz started their European campaign in the 2015–16 UEFA Europa League by beating S.P.
 La Fiorita from San Marino in the first qualifying round of the Europa League.
 In the second round, Vaduz progressed against Nõmme Kalju FC to progress into the third qualifying round of the Europa League where they were drawn against fellow Swiss Super League club FC Thun.
 FC Thun won 2–2 on the away goals rule.